Alexios10/chat-app/README.md

 # FriendZone - Connect and Socialize with Friends

 FriendZone is a web application built with Next.js, React.js, TypeScript, Upstash Redis, Tailwind CSS, and NextAuth.js.
 It aims to provide users with a platform to connect and socialize with friends.
-With FriendZone, users can create an account, add friends, share updates, and engage in meaningful conversations.
+With FriendZone, users can create an account, add friends, share updates and engage in meaningful conversations.

 ## Technologies Used